 Known also as reorganization or wage earner’s bankruptcy, Chapter 13 bankruptcy enables you to develop a repayment plan to satisfy all or part of your debts.
 The advantage of this type of bankruptcy—versus a Chapter 7 one—is that you don’t have to sell your property to repay creditors.
-The process for Chapter 13 bankruptcy process takes three to five years, depending on the repayment plan, and costs $310 in filing and administrative fees.
+The process for Chapter 13 bankruptcy takes three to five years, depending on the repayment plan, and costs $310 in filing and administrative fees.

 Requirements for Chapter 13